Dentist Near Edgewater NJ Discusses Scaling Procedure

 What is Scaling?

 Scaling is a common dental procedure for patients suffering from gum disease.
 It is a procedure that cleans below the gumline and removes plaque and tartar buildup.
-Sometimes, this is simply referred to as a deep cleaning since it goes above and beyond a traditional cleaning that you would receive during your routine visits to the dentist.
+Sometimes, this is simply referred to as a deep cleaning since it goes above and beyond a traditional cleaning that you would receive during your routine visits to Anderson Dental.

 When is Scaling Needed?